msclarissawhite/localhappenings-v2/USER_MANUAL.md

 The **Sort By** dropdown allows users to order results by Soonest, Latest, Name (A-Z), or Name (Z-A).

 Each event card displays the event image (if uploaded), event name, date, location, cost (with "FREE" highlighted in accent color), and relevant badges such as Family-Friendly, age suitability, and Indoor/Outdoor indicators.
 Clicking any event card navigates to the detailed event page.

+### Accessibility Settings

+The platform includes user-controlled accessibility settings accessible from the **Settings** button in the navigation header (gear icon).
+These settings apply across the entire site and persist across sessions using browser localStorage.

+**Font Size Control**: Users can choose from three text size options to match their reading preferences:

+- **Comfortable (17px)**: Recommended for most users, provides a balanced reading experience
+- **Large (19px)**: Easier to read for extended periods, ideal for users who prefer larger text
+- **Extra Large (21px)**: Maximum readability for users with visual impairments or reading difficulties

+Changes apply immediately without requiring a page reload.
+The selected font size affects all text across the platform including navigation, headings, body text, buttons, and form labels.
+The setting is saved in browser localStorage and persists across sessions and page refreshes.

+**Future Accessibility Options** (Coming Soon):

+- **Contrast Theme**: Choose between standard, high contrast, or dark mode themes for improved visibility
+- **Motion & Animations**: Reduce or disable animations for users sensitive to motion or who prefer a calmer browsing experience
+- **Screen Reader Optimizations**: Enhanced descriptions and navigation for screen reader users

+To access settings, click the **Settings** button in the navigation header (visible on both desktop and mobile).
+The settings panel opens as a modal dialog with organized sections for each accessibility category.
+Select your preferences and click **Done** to close the panel.
+Your settings are saved automatically.

 ### Submitting Events